 About This Chapter

-- The types of circulatory systems in different organisms
+- Examining the types of circulatory systems in different organisms

-- How gas exchange works in the respiratory system
+- Explaining how gas exchange works in the respiratory system

 1. Multicellular Organisms, Tissues and Epithelium

 In this lesson on multicellular organisms, you'll take a look at what it actually means to be multicellular and how cells are organized into tissues, organs, and organ systems.
 This lesson also covers one of the four main tissue types: epithelial tissue.

 2. Circulatory System I: Types of Circulatory Systems

 From cnidarians to humans, all animals need a circulatory system to absorb nutrients and get rid of waste.
 Find out why different kinds of animals have different systems, and see what a closed circulatory system and indoor plumbing have in common.

 3. Circulatory System II: The Human Vascular System

 In this lesson, learn all about the operation of the human vascular system.
 What are the different types of blood vessels?
 How does blood flow through the human body?
 How does the system adapt to your body changing?